 Download the food safety guide for national programmes [PDF, 163 KB]

 MPI has developed guidance for early learning services:

-To get a verifier (auditor):
+Arrange a verifier

-- include the letter with your application.
+- Include the letter with your application to get registered.

 Registering with your council